benkutil/benkutil.github.io/source/_portfolio/02-roadmap-marketing.md

     square: portfolio/roadmap-site/roadmap-site-thumbnail-square.png
 blocks:
     -   body: |
-            The original website was complex and confusing, lacking a defined called to action, and hid screenshots of the application within a carousel.
+            I worked with Roadmap to focus their website on customer impact, not a list of features.
+I took a complex and confusing site that lacked a direct call to action, and streamlined it into four concise pages.
         figure:
             image: portfolio/roadmap-site/roadmap-version-1.jpg
             alt: Screenshot of the first version of Roadmap’s website.
+            caption: The original website hid content within a carosel, which analytics showed people did not interact with.
     -   heading: Optiziming for Action.
         body: |
-            I simplified the site into four concise pages.
             After A/B testing, I found that having one strong call to action on the homepage worked best for conversions.
         figure:
             image: portfolio/roadmap-site/roadmap-website-blue.jpg
             alt: Screenshot of the current Roadmap Website.